 Description

 The course will focus on developing students’ conversation skills and grammatical knowledge required for 3000-level courses or higher.
-This course is recommended to intermediate-level students who want to enhance their oral and aural skills specifically and to those who completed the 2nd-year KOR LBAT program.
+This course is recommended for intermediate-level students who want to enhance their oral and aural skills specifically and to those who completed the 2nd-year KOR LBAT program.
 The course includes regular activities of group or pair conversation, discussions of audiovisual materials, mini-skits, and tête-à-tête with an instructor.

-Pre- &/or Co-Requisites

-KOR 2000 series or equivalent proficiency level

 Course Goals and Learning Outcomes